UCR-Robotics/hdcp_planning/README.md

 - more efficient A* online replanning,
 - reducing dependencies on turtlebot and supporting other robots.

 Currently, `turtlebot` meta-package has not been released under ROS Melodic (not able to install by `sudo apt install ros-melodic-turtlebot`), due to deprecated dependencies.
 It is possible to build from source or switch to other robots with the same configuration.
+Please follow the instruction in [this repository](https://github.com/UCR-Robotics/Turtlebot2-On-Melodic) to install `turtlebot` in Ubuntu 18.

 **Our framework is compatible with any other robot (e.g., [ROSbot 2.0](https://store.husarion.com/products/rosbot)) that can provide 2D lidar point cloud and respond to `cmd_vel` (geometry_msgs/Twist) commands.** Though named after turtlebot, the `turtlebot.py` file by itself does not rely on any component in the turtlebot package.
 Only topic names in subscriber/publisher need to be changed.